An appraisal is estimation that concludes an opinion of value.

 To officially display the replacement cost of insurance.

 If you need to settle an estate.

-Generally, a home inspection report will explain the amenities and the necessities of the property: air conditioning (weather permitting), electrical functions, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+Commonly, a home inspection report will evaluate the amenities and the requirements of the home: air conditioning (weather permitting), electrical functions, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

 An appraisal delivers a defensible and carefully documented opinion of value.